lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: chart-data-range.png

+The :guilabel:`Chart Elements` tab controls labels and displaying legends on your chart.

 If you want to insert a new column to the left of a column right click on the letter for the column :menuselection:`Insert Column Before`.
 If you want the new column to the right is right click on the letter and :menuselection:`Insert Column After`.
 To insert a row above the current row right click on the number and :menuselection:`Insert Row Above`.
 To insert a row below the current row right click on the number and :menuselection:`Insert Row Below`.
 To delete a row or column right click the number  and select :menuselection:`Delete rows` or :menuselection:`Delete Column`.

 To change the size of a row or column of cells click in between the border of that particular row or column and drag with the mouse to give yourself room.